d33bs/set-website/_posts/2023-XX-XX-Effective-Non-technical-Software-Habits.md

 The practice of writing software is not protected from this "law".
 It may be effected by it in sometimes worse ways when considering long periods of uninterrupted programming (where we may have an inclination to forget productive goals).

 One way to address this is through the use of [timeboxing](https://en.wikipedia.org/wiki/Timeboxing) techiques.
 Timeboxing sets a fixed limit to the amount of time one may spend on a specific activity.
-One can use timeboxing to systematically address many tasks, for example, as with the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
+One can use timeboxing to systematically address many tasks, for example, as with the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) or [52/17 rule](https://en.wikipedia.org/wiki/52/17_rule).
 While there are many ways to apply timeboxing, Pomodoro provides a way to balance activity with short breaks and focus switches to help ensure we don't become overwhelmed.

 ## Timeboxing Means Modularization